secana/Assembler-Examples/FASM/Readme.md

 To uninstall FASM manually you have to reverse the steps from the manual installation above.
 First delete the folder containing FASM.
 Then delete the **INCLUDE** environment variable and remove the FASM path from the **PATH** environment variable.

 ## Compile the code
-To compile an example just run `FASM.exe name_of_example.asm`.
-This creates an executable file which can be run.
+To compile an example just run `FASM.exe <source> [output]`.

+For example `FASM.exe HelloWorld.asm`.
+This creates an executable called *HelloWorld.exe* which can be run.
+You can specify another output name by setting the *output* parameter for FASM.exe.